What is RapidCompact ?

 |Bake AO Map||On / Off||Bakes ambient occlusion maps.
 This improves visual fidelity, but increases computation time.
 If used with "Preserve Tiling" mode, 2nd UV set will be utilized|

-The last section covers mesh & texture output formats as well as compression methods.
+The last section covers mesh & texture output formats as well as mesh and texture compression methods.
 The mesh compression method (draco, dracoLossy) is only available for glTF/GLB and the texture compression can be chosen in the texture formats drop down.

 For supported 3D Output formats & compression methods please refer to our Asset Guidlines.